DeVos defends plan to eliminate Special Olympics funding

 DeVos’ budget places the Special Olympics funding among 29 programs up for elimination in 2020, arguing that they have achieved their purpose or that they are ineffective, don’t meet national needs or are better funded from other sources.

-The proposal separately calls for $13.2 billion in federal grants awarded to states for special education, the same amount that was granted for this year.
+The proposal separately calls for $13.2 billion in federal grants awarded to states for special education, the same amount that was given this year.

 “Make no mistake,” she added, “we are focused every day on raising expectations and improving outcomes for infants and toddlers, children and youth with disabilities, and are committed to confronting and addressing anything that stands in the way of their success.”

-Note: This article has been corrected to fix typographical errors in a statement from Tim Shriver that was provided by NBC.